Markyjay/fs-django-project/README.md

 ## Media

-For placeholder images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock images that display as a placeholder.
+For placeholder images, I have used [picsum](https://picsum.photos/) which provides a library of stock images that display as a placeholder.

 All other content and images are my own.